Paediatrics and Nutritional Sciences

 - Kids who drink non-cow's milk twice as likely to have low vitamin D, study finds (The Province: October 21, 2014)

-- Assistant Professor, Departments of Paediatrics and Nutritional Sciences, University of Toronto
+- Associate Professor, Departments of Paediatrics and Nutritional Sciences, University of Toronto

-- Assistant Professor, Institute of Health Policy, Management & Evaluation, University of Toronto
+- Associate Professor, Institute of Health Policy, Management & Evaluation, University of Toronto

 - Scientist, Li Ka Shing Knowledge Institute, St. Michael's Hospital